sparsell/artist-song-modules-online-web-sp-000/README.md

 environment file to handle those requirements for us.
-Because the `environment.rb` file is read and loaded into memory in line order, if `Artist` requires `Memorable`, then Artist must be required **after** requiring `Memorable`. `Memorable` must be loaded first, so that as Ruby when loads `Artist`, `Memorable::ClassInstances` is already defined.
+Because the `environment.rb` file is read and loaded into memory in line order, if `Artist` requires `Memorable`, then Artist must be required **after** requiring `Memorable`. `Memorable` must be loaded first, so that when Ruby loads `Artist`, `Memorable::ClassInstances` is already defined.
 Our `spec_helper` file, which is required by each individual spec file, required _only this `config/environment.rb` file_, instead of each and every file from the `lib`